Collapsed Inference for Bayesian Deep Learning: Conclusions And Future Work

-We reveal the connection between BMA, a way to perform Bayesian deep learning, and WVC, which inspires us to approximate BMA using the framework of WMI.
-To further make this approximation scalable and flexible, we combine it with collapsed samples which gives our algorithm \ciber. \ciber compares favorably to Bayesian deep learning baselines on regression and classification~tasks.
+We reveal the connection between BMA, a way to perform Bayesian deep learning and WVC, which inspires us to approximate BMA using the framework of WMI.
+To further make this approximation scalable and flexible, we combine it with collapsed samples which gives our algorithm \ciber. \ciber compares favorably to Bayesian deep learning baselines on regression and classification tasks.
+A future direction would be to explore what other layers can be expressed as SMT formulas and thus amenable to SMT encoding.
+Also, the current WMI solvers are limited to polynomial weights, and thus the reduction to WMI problems is applicable to piecewise polynomial weights.
+This limitation might be alleviated in the future by the development of new WMI solvers that allow various weight function families.